 Workshop - Suggested by Peter Hilton, 5 months ago.

 Sheet music is perhaps the ultimate domain-specific language, but isn’t really accessible to programmers.
 It hardly has any curly brackets, and they don't even match!
 This workshop for non-musicians demystifies musical notation by showing you how to generate it from a Scheme-based DSL, called Lilypond, which looks much more like a 'normal' programming language.

 During this workshop you will learn the basic Lilypond syntax, starting with note pitches, durations and lyrics.
 You’ll use this to generate music as PDF that you can print, and MIDI files that you can listen to.
 This will be based on simple and familiar examples, starting with the world’s most recognisable tune.
 You’ll also learn how Lilypond separates content from presentation, and how its automatic layout creates professional print-quality results.

-Workshop - Suggested by Hans Kristian Flaatten and unnamed, 13 days ago.
+Workshop - Suggested by Øyvind Randa and Håvar Eggereide and Hans Kristian Flaatten, 5 months ago.

 Functions as a Service (FaaS) is reapidly becoming the next evolution of cloud computing after containerization.
 FaaS is often refered to “serverless” and has been popularized by the public cloud providers that all delivers some type of serverelss functionality such as AWS Lambda, Azure Functions, and Google Cloud Functions.

 In any serverless framework there are two core components.
 The runtime responsible for executing the functions, and the events for invoking them.
 What makes a good serverelss framework is it's abilitiy to integrate with other systems and services using this event driven model.